-Mayoral is an art gallery specialized in modern and postwar art founded in Barcelona in 1989.
+Mayoral is an art gallery specialized in postwar art founded in Barcelona in 1989.
 In November 2019, Mayoral opened a second gallery in Paris.

 Manolo Millares: Building bridges, not walls

 Concentrating on Manolo Millares’s notorious maturity period (1957-1972), this is the major exhibition devoted to this artist in a private gallery and provides a unique opportunity to contemplate an ensemble of seventeen of Millares’s arpilleras (burlap paintings).

 An exhibition of Surrealist Women is presented for the first time in Spain, embracing works by artists Valentine Hugo, Maruja Mallo, Lee Miller, Frida Kahlo, Dora Maar, Remedios Varo, Ángeles Santos and Leonora Carrington.